yukikongju/tidytuesday/theoffice/README.md

 **Text Analysis**

+- [X] What are each character favorite words
+- [X] Character Season Appearances Count
+- [ ] Which character speaks the most
 - [ ] Character Interaction
-- [ ] What are each character favorite words
-- [ ] Which character speaks the most